concur/concur-platform-sdk-js/README.md

 ####Query parameters

 Help!
 This API supports query parameters, how do I use it?
+All you need to do is add a queryParameter object to the options.

+    var options = {
+        oauthToken:oauthToken,
+        queryParameters: {
+            parameter1:'USD',
+            parameter2:'EUR',
+        }
+    };

+    concur.API.get(options)
+    .then(function(data) {
-Check out the [ExchangeRates API example.](#exchangerates)
+        //Data contains the response from the API
+    })
+    .fail(function (error) {
+        //Error if the request has an issues.
+    });

 ####Issues